-I started to take pictures at a really young age with my father, a professional wedding photographer.At the age of 20 I started to work in Milan for the news agency Newpress, visually documenting social, political and sports news.
-After four years I began to work as a light and digital assistant in fashion photography – which I continued until the age of 28, when I joined the international photographic agency Cesura as Gabriele Micallizzi’s assistant, and began to work on international issues, foreign affairs and long-term photographic projects.
-These days I work as a freelance international photojournalist, specializing in humanitarian crises and conflicts, and working to shine a light on under-reported issues and peoples around the world.
+I started to take pictures at a really young age with my father, who was a professional wedding photographer.
+By the time I was 20, I was working in Milan for the news agency Newpress, visually documenting social, political, and sports events.
+After four years I took a job as a light and digital assistant in fashion photography, before shifting to focus on international issues, foreign affairs, and long-term photographic projects.
+These days I work as a freelance photojournalist, working to illustrate resilience in the face of adversity while holding the powerful to account.